 Excel Academy Charter Schools do not discriminate on the basis of race, color, national origin, creed, sex, ethnicity, sexual orientation, gender identity, disability, age, ancestry, athletic performance, special need, proficiency in the English language or a foreign language or prior academic achievement.

-Compensation: Excel provides a competitive compensation package that includes benefits and is commensurate with experience.
 Applications will be reviewed as they are received and candidates are encouraged to apply as soon as possible.